threadi/wp-personio-integration-light/readme.txt

 * Added more simple initial styling for more often used themes
 * Optimized all templates for better handling and optimized output
 * Optimized check for existing part-templates
-* Many new hooks which are now documented [in the repository](https://github.com/threadi/wp-personio-integration-light/blob/master/doc/hooks.md)
+* Many new hooks (total 137) which are now documented [in the repository](https://github.com/threadi/wp-personio-integration-light/blob/master/doc/hooks.md)
 * Compatible with WordPress Coding Standards 3.0 (WCS3.0)
 * New WCS3.0 compatible WP CLI commands (old ones does not exist anymore)
 * New WP- and react-driven dialogs for each interaction with the plugin